Fighting antimicrobial resistance (AMR) is one of the AVA's three strategic priorities.

 Antimicrobial prescribing guidelines

 In 2017 the AVA embarked on a joint project with Animal Medicines Australia, to develop best-practice prescribing guidelines for horses and livestock species.
-We are approximately half-way through this major undertaking, with guidelines for Pigs, Poulty, Sheep and Dairy Cattle completed (see: "AMR Resources", below).
-Feedlot, Beef Cattle and Horse guidelines to follow.
+We are two thirds of the way through this major undertaking, with guidelines for Pigs, Poulty, Sheep, Dairy Cattle and Feedlot Cattle completed (see: "AMR Resources", below).
+Beef Cattle and Horse guidelines to follow.

 Antimicrobial stewardship